lubuntu-team/manual/source/3/3.2/3.2.14/shortcut_keys.rst

 ------
 You can **Modify** a current keyboard shortcut by selecting the shortcut from the keyboard table, clicking the modify button, then clicking on the shortcut button.
 A countdown will begin during which you should push the **keyboard shortcut combination** you want.

-You can **Remove** a keyboard shortcut by selecting the shortcut from the keyboard table, and clicking the remove button.
+You can **Remove** a keyboard shortcut by selecting the shortcut from the keyboard table, and clicking the :guilabel:`remove` button.

-You can **Add** a new keyboard shortcut clicking the add button.
+You can **Add** a new keyboard shortcut clicking the :guilabel:`add` button.
 The shortcut field will be blank, click the shortcut button to start the countdown, then press the **keyboard shortcut combination** you want to assign.
 Write a short description of what the keyboard shortcut does, for example "start drop down terminal", or "increases screen brightness".
 To make this execute a terminal command select the command radio button and enter the command in below.

 Screenshot
 ----------